pabroux/pabroux/README.md

 ## Hello there 👋

-That presentation is in progress 🚧.
-I'm working on creating my freelance status.
+This presentation is in progress 🚧.
+I'm currently working on creating my freelance status.

-📫 How to reach me: Pierre-AlexandreBroux@live.fr
+📧 How to reach me: Pierre-AlexandreBroux@live.fr